Registered Education Savings Plans (RESPs)

 - a university, college or other educational institution in Canada designated by the province of Quebec under An Act respecting financial assistance for education expenses;

-- an educational institution in Canada certified by the federal Minister of Human Resources and Skills Development to be an educational institution providing courses (other than courses designed for university credit) that furnish a person with skills for, or improve a person's skills in, an occupation;
+- an educational institution in Canada certified by the federal Minister of Employment and Social Development to be an educational institution providing courses (other than courses designed for university credit) that furnish a person with skills for, or improve a person's skills in, an occupation;

 - a university, college, or other educational institution outside Canada that provides courses at a post-secondary school level and at which a beneficiary was enrolled in a course of not less than 13 consecutive weeks; or